guldcoin/guld-chat/docs/3-transactions/3-Transfers.md

 #### Checking Balance
 Once a transaction been submitted, the involved accounts should reflect the changes on their balance.

-you can check the new balance of the debtor, and recipient account by typing either username after the `bal` command.
+You can check the new balance of the debtor, and recipient account by typing either username after the `bal` command.

 You can have the data presented in `Dash`, `BTC`, `ETH` or USD by Typing `$`  after the username.
-Guld is the default unit of measurement.
+GULD is the default unit of measurement.

 `/bal username $` would give the dollar value of the account and `/bal username BTC` would show the nearest Bitcoin conversion.

 #### More Questions

-If you have any questions: [Join the Guld Support Telegram Group](https://t.me/joinchat/EKTIchEMTw-lRYBFNbumnA) - Our support team will gladly help you out!
+If you have any questions: [Join the guld support Telegram group](https://t.me/joinchat/EKTIchEMTw-lRYBFNbumnA) - Our support team will gladly help you out!